 Oman is unique for its beautiful water-filled wadis.
 For adventure and exercise, Wadi Shab is a must-visit place.
 It is considered to be one of the most stunning spots in Oman.
 You can ride a boat across the river, as well as hike through a gorgeous valley with stunning views.
 There are also a number of water pools that you can swim through before reaching a breathtaking waterfall cave.
 A day spent here promises that you will sleep well that night.
 Learn more about possible tours.

 9. Wadi Bani Khalid

 For a wadi of a different kind, Wadi Bani Khalid is a place of rest and relaxation.
 It is an extraordinary oasis with sparklingly emerald water welcoming any keen swimmer.
 Looking up from the crystal water, you will be surrounded by date palms and picturesque mountain views.
-It’s a great place to spend time unwinding on a morning or afternoon.
+It’s a great place to spend time unwinding in the morning or afternoon.

 10. Misfat Al Abriyeen

 For a unique local experience, a stay at Misfat Al Abriyeen is a must.
 It is a mud village located in the highlands.
 The village has become an attraction for tourists in recent years due to its various attractive features.
 It has stunning agriculture where banana, papaya, mango, citrus and palm trees thrive.
 Moreover, there are beautiful and quaint alleys to explore, and the old houses on the top of the mountain provide a fantastic backdrop to the amazing scenery this region has to offer.